-m_name Name of this mock.
+Name of this mock.

-m_session

-Instance of mockify.core.Session used by this mock.

-This should always be the same object for mock and all its children.
+''' m session Instance of mockify.core.Session used by this mock.
+This should always be the same object for mock and all its children. m parent Weak reference to BaseMock that is a parent of this mock.

-m_parent

-Weak reference to BaseMock that is a parent of this mock.

 If mock has no parent, this should be set to None.

-Note: Make sure this property is always set in subclass to either parent object or None - otherwise you may get errors.
+Note: Make sure this property is always set in subclass to either parent object or None - otherwise you may get errors. { t m\fullname\} Full name of this mock.

-m_fullname

-Full name of this mock.

 It is composed of parent's m_fullname and current m_name.
 If mock has no parent, then this will be same as m_name.

-m_walk()

-Recursively iterate over BaseMock object yielded by m_children () method.
+Deprecated since version 0.11: This is now deprecated and will be removed in one of upcoming releases.
+To access mock's fullname, use MockInfo.fullname m walk () Recursively iterate over BaseMock object yielded by m_children () method.
 It always yields self as first element.
 This method is used by Mockify internals to collect all expectations recorded for mock and all its children.

-m_expectations()

-Iterator over mockify.core.Expectation objects recorded for this mock.
+Deprecated since version 0.11: This will be removed in one of upcoming releases.
+To walk through all mock's children and grandchildren, use MockInfo.walk() instead. m_expectations() Iterator over mockify.core.Expectation objects recorded for this mock.
 It should not include expectations recorded on mock's children.
-To get all expectations (including children), use $m_walk()$.

-m_children()

-Iterator over BaseMock objects representing direct children of this mock.

-class mockify.core.MockInfo(target)

-A class for inspecting mocks.

-This class simplifies access to mock's special properties and methods defined in BaseMock, but wraps results (when applicable) with MockInfo instances.
-If you need to access mock metadata in your tests, then this class is a recommended way to do this.

-Parameters target - Instance of BaseMock object to be inspected mock
+To get all expectations (including chil- dren), use \underline{m} walk\underline{m} (). m children () Iterator over BaseMock objects representing direct children of this mock.
+This should not include grandchildren. weakref list of weak references to the object (if defined) class mockify.core.MockInfo(target: mockify.core.base_mock.BaseMock) A class for inspecting mocks.
+This class simplifies and extends access to mock's special properties and methods defined in BaseMock, but wraps results (when applicable) with MockInfo instances.
+If you need to access mock metadata in your tests, or when you build your own mocks from the scratch, then you should use this class.
+Parameters target - Instance of BaseMock object to be inspected init (target: mockify.core.base_mock.BaseMock) Initialize self.
+See help(type(self)) for accurate signature. repr() Return repr(self). '''

-'''

-init(target)

-'''
+mock